TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Events/Backend/BeforeHistoryRollbackStartEvent.rst

  - :Method:
          getDiff()
    :Description:
-         Get the diff between the rollback data and the current version.
+         Returns the diff between the rollback data and the current version.
    :ReturnType:
          array